[NEW] Introducing Inline Help to Clarify Backups and Migrations

 Here are some of BlogVault’s main features:

-Here are some features you’ll get with BackupBuddy:
+Here are some features you’ll get with Solid Backups:

-A backup plugin will only be helpful to you if it’s easy to use.
-Let’s see how easy it is to create backups with BlogVault, BackupBuddy, and Duplicator.
+A backup tool will only be helpful to you if it’s easy to use.
+Let’s see how easy it is to create backups with BlogVault, Solid Backups, and Duplicator.

 After you name the package, feel free to select a cloud storage service.
 Once the package is built, Duplicator will automatically send your backup to this location.